 Programme Director Professor Lucas Introna says: “This is an innovative programme that brings together the best academic researchers with the best organisational practitioners to co-produce research that is both academically rigorous but also highly relevant.
 We expect it to become an exemplary example of collaborative research that bridges the gap between theory and practice, in innovative ways.”

-Participants will already have completed a Masters degree, particularly the International Management Programme which, like the new programme, uses learning through reflective practice.
+Participants will already have completed a Masters degree, particularly the International Masters Program for Managers which, like the new programme, uses learning through reflective practice.

 Students on the Doctorate will attend three five-day residential sessions a year, as well as having fortnightly tutorials with their supervisor.
 At the end of the five-year programme, they will submit a thesis.